PowerShell: Export Last Login Date of Entra ID Users

 • If a user has never logged in, the lastlogindate column in the report will display Never Logged In to indicate that no previous login activity has been recorded for that user.

-• Copy the Powershell code below and save it in a file with a .ps1 extension, for example, ExportLastlogin.ps1.
+• Copy below powershell code and save it in a file with a .ps1 extension, for example, ExportLastlogin.ps1.
 Then, execute the script to Export the data.

 ExportLastlogin.ps1